jevangoh/am93nYOWl400BMxhyHyWhM/ot1j9dc4rdqcs45pcvpho3jgr/development_and_community/maintaining.md

 > If there are more than 1 pr, an interactive prompt will appear to allow selection

-This will squash and merge the pr, automatically delet the issue branch and check out to main branch.
+This will squash and merge the pr, automatically delete the issue branch and check out to main branch.

 ## Versioning